mouradsme/siine-lman/README.md

 ## Technical Architecture

-Based on the student's knowledge of C programming, HTML, CSS, JS, and some React, we recommend:
+Based on the provided list of skills in: C programming, HTML, CSS, JS, and some React, these are the recommended stacks:

 - **Frontend**: React.js with a component library (Material UI or Chakra UI)
 - **Backend**: Node.js with Express (REST API)
-- **Database**: MongoDB (for flexible schema) or PostgreSQL
+- **Database**: SQLite (easy implementation) or Postgres/MySQL
-- **Authentication**: JWT-based authentication
+- **Authentication**: JWT-based authentication (Or anything else)
-- **State Management**: Context API or Redux

 ## Project Phases